weisjakedev/MSFT-Endpoint-Engineering/README.md

-## Purpose

-Tenant was designed to simulate a Microsoft 365 environment focused on endpoint management, identity governance, and secure collaboration.

-The objective was to implement scalable user management, automated device provisioning, controlled privilege assignment, and a structured collaboration architecture.

 # Organization of this lab
 All Major sections of this lab are listed below.
-Each of these sections are divided into subfolders for each policy.
+Each of the sections below are divided into subfolders for each policy.
 Within each subfolder you will find a README.me document with an overview of the architecture and the rationale behind it.
 You will also find subfolders named EVIDENCE which contain documentation of the configurations.
 You will also find a subfolder named VALIDATION where the policy is tested and confrmed as being functional; This folder is not present in all because in some there is no need for validation, or the lab is limited and validation is not possible.
+## Purpose

+Tenant was designed to simulate a Microsoft 365 environment focused on endpoint management, identity governance, and secure collaboration.

+The objective was to implement scalable user management, automated device provisioning, controlled privilege assignment, and a structured collaboration architecture.

 ## IAM

 Identity Access Management implemented with: